-VINTAGE SOLING REPLACEMENT KEEL NOTE: The Vac-U-Soling keel is mounted with two 1/4-inch stainless steel threaded rods instead of the "Vintage" plywood Keel Spar.
-The location and diameter of the two threaded rods fall within the dimensions of the keel spar where it exits the body of a vintage keel.
+VINTAGE SOLING REPLACEMENT KEEL NOTE: The Vac-U-Soling keel is mounted to the hull with two 1/4-inch stainless steel threaded rods.
+The location and diameter of the two threaded rods fall within the dimensions of the vintage plywood keel spar where it exits the body of a vintage keel.
 It is possible to modify the Keel Box of a vintage Soling1M to accept a Vac-U-Soling keel.
 Exactly how is up to you.
 Those who have done this should post a how-to article on the Forum.

-KEEL WEIGHT: Keels are cast resin and lead shot.
-Standard Keels are 7.0 pounds.
-Lighter weights are available as each keel is made to order for no additional charges.
+KEEL WEIGHT: A 7 pound keel will make a finished Vac-U-Soling in the range of 10 pounds 3 ounces to 10 pounds 5 ounces when built according to the instructions.
+Keels are made from cast resin and lead shot.
+Standard Keels are approximately 7.0 pounds.
+They are called "standard" because this was the approximate weight of a vintage factory-built keel.
+If you want a boat with a finished weight closer to 10 pounds 0 ounces, we recommend you order a lighter keel in the range of 6 pounds 12 ounces.
+Lighter weights are available as each keel is made to order for no additional charge.
 Based on the weights below of some average equipment, builds using all of the parts included in the kit and the standard 7.0 pound keel have a sailing weight of 10 pounds 5 ounces give or take.
 Do the math with your equipment and determine how heavy you want your keel to be.
+Discuss this with your sailing buddies or check the available forums.
 My last build has a standard keel and with a mini servo for the rudder mounted near the rudder (as opposed to being mounted on the alternate crossmember location) yielded a boat with a waterline below the transom and appearing to sit on its lines.

 IMPORTANT PAINTING NOTE ABOUT THE KEEL, RUDDER & RUDDER MOUNT: These parts are made of poured resin.
 A wax-based mold release may be used in forming these parts.
 Before scuffing & painting, clean these parts with alcohol or soap & water to remove any waxy residue.
 Alcohol seems to work well.
 Tape test: Masking tape will stick to their surfaces when the mold release is gone.